sdcampbell/Bash-TUI-Example/README.md

 # Bash-TUI-Example
-A starter package for a Bash TUI program
+A starter package for a Bash text user interface (TUI) menu.
+Helpful for occasions where you have a long list of complex commands or want to create a menu of commands so the user simply picks commands to run.
+Provides the option for the user to enter command variables before running the command, as well as custom commands.

 ## Prerequisites
 Requires [fzf](https://github.com/junegunn/fzf)